Particle algorithms for maximum likelihood training of latent variable models: AN INFORMAL CRASH COURSE IN CALCULUS ON

 \paragraph{Tangent and cotangent spaces for $\Theta$.}Throughout the paper we focus on Euclidean parameter spaces ($\Theta=\r^{D_\theta}$), in which case the tangent spaces are just copies of the parameter space: $\cal{T}\Theta=\r^{D_\theta}$.
 The cotangent spaces are also copies of $\r^{D_\theta}$ and the duality pairing is the Euclidean inner product:

 The above said, modulo the re-insertion of $\theta$ subscripts, the ensuing discussion would apply unchanged were $\Theta$ to be any sufficiently-differentiable finite-dimensional Riemannian manifold. \\\\ \textbf{Tangent and cotangent spaces for $\cal{P}(\cal{X})$.} To keep the exposition simple, we restrict $\cal{P}(\cal{X})$ to the set of probability measures with strictly positive densities w.r.t.\ to the Lebesgue measure $dx$ and identify a measure with its density.
-(Circumventing this restriction and giving a full rigorous treatment of our results requires employing the techniques of \cite{Ambrosio2005}, which we abstain from doing here.)
+(Circumventing this restriction and giving a fully rigorous treatment of our results requires employing the techniques of \cite{Ambrosio2005}.)
 With this restriction, the tangent spaces are simple and do not depend on $q$: